jeronimoluiz/cool-stack-machine-interpreter/README.md

 This program has some assumptions:

 * Only valid commands are entered by the user
-* The numbers goes from 0 to 9 only
+* The numbers are all positive